 JCCDC makes your child's health and safety a priority.
-All Provider homes are monitored and inspected to make sure that they are following all Head Start and DHR rules and regulations.
+All provider homes and center-based classrooms are monitored and inspected to make sure that they are following all Head Start and Department of Human Resources (DHR) rules and regulations.
 Healthy habits are part of the daily routine and encouraged within the home as well.
 These daily habits include proper hand washing techniques, tooth brushing after meals, and awareness of germs through coughing and sneezing.
 To encourage physical activity, children have daily outside play except during inclement weather.

 Our staff is committed to assisting parents to establish a medical and dental home for their families.
-We want to see our children grow and develop into healthy, happy, students ready for Kindergarten and beyond.
-This can be done by taking the children to their routine doctor's appointments and dentist appointments.
-All office staff work together along with the Providers to see that each child's individual needs are being met.
+We want to see our children grow and develop into healthy, happy, students ready for kindergarten and beyond.
+This can be done by taking the children to their routine doctor's appointments and dentist's appointments.
+All office staff work together along with the Providers and center-based teachers to see that each child's individual needs are being met.
 Those children who have needs that are not within the normal range are supported with resources and information given to parents and families.
 Children with individual needs are given a Health Care Plan.
 The plan is completed by a physician to alert all staff to health concerns, allergies, or needs we should be aware of to properly care for each child individually.

-All staff are committed to staying up to date with trainings and certifications, including certification in Standard First Aid/CPR.
-Staff also receives annual training in Recognition of Child Abuse & Neglect as well as OSHA Standards/Blood borne Pathogen Training.
+All staff are committed to staying up to date with training and certifications, including certification in Standard First Aid/CPR.
+Staff also receive annual training in Recognition of Child Abuse & Neglect as well as OHSA Standards/Blood borne Pathogen Training.

-In order maintain compliance with the Alabama Department of Education, all Family Child Care Providers receive annual Medication Training, which allows providers to administer medication during school hours.
+To maintain compliance with the Alabama Department of Education, all Family Child Care Providers and center-based teachers receive annual medication training, which allows providers to administer medication during school hours.